FAQs

 Address Verification:

-Individuals who are new clients of the Fondy Food Pantry can begin registration in advance by phone, via our online form, or by sending an email to office@fondyfoodpantry.org providing their name, street address, phone number, and date of birth, as well as the names and dates of birth for each additional member in the household.
+Individuals who are new clients of the pantry should register in advance via FFP’s online form, making sure to complete information for each member in the household.
 Please note any dietary restrictions or allergies.

 Are clients able to receive food from FFP if they don’t live in Fond du Lac County?